Noida: Infrastructure

-In 2014, Allahabad High Court orders demolition of twin towers, pulls up Noida Authority for collusion with developer.
-Construction work stoped at site in 2014 but the twin towers in Noida, built illegally by realty firm Supertech Ltd., were brought down within 12 seconds around 2.30 p.m. on August 28, 2022 with more than 3,700 kg of explosives.
+In 2014, Allahabad High Court ordered demolition of twin towers and pulled up Noida Authority for collusion with developer.
+Construction work stopped at the site in 2014 but the twin towers in Noida, built illegally by realty firm Supertech Ltd., were brought down within 12 seconds around 2.30 p.m. on 28 August 2022 with more than 3,700 kg of explosives.

+Hospitals

+There are many private super speciality hospitals in Noida, including: